mailpile/python-passcrow/docs/FAQ.md

 Two examples:

-One: You define a recovery policy which requires three out of four close friends or family members cooperate to recover your personal data.
-The protected data in the Recovery Pack is the password you use to log in to your laptop.
+1. You define a recovery policy which requires three out of four close friends or family members cooperate to complete recovery.
+The protected data in the Recovery Pack is the password you use to log in to your personal laptop.

-Two: You define a recovery policy which requires all 2/3 of your boss, the CTO and the CEO at your job to recover your work data.
+2. You define a recovery policy which requires all 2/3 of your manager, the CTO and the CEO at your job to complete recovery.
 The protected data in the Recovery Pack is the passphrase used to encrypt your work laptop.

 In both cases, Ephemeral Passcrow allows you then print a label with a URL and a code that you can stick to your encrypted device.
 The URL will